marco-kramer/marco-kramer.github.io/_pages/CV.md

 ---

 <b>2022: Medical doctorate (MD)</b><br>
-Project: Investigation of acute and chronic effects of amyloid beta on neuropathology and neurotransmitter receptor expression in the rodent hippocampus and associated areas.<br>
+Project: Investigation of acute and chronic effects of amyloid beta on neuropathology and neurotransmitter receptor expression in the rodent hippocampus and associated areas<br>
 Supervisor: Prof Denise Manahan-Vaughan<br>
 Department of Neurophysiology / International Graduate School of Neuroscience, Ruhr-University Bochum, Germany<br>